I’m worried that I might not be getting enough vitamin D. How much do i need?

 with Dr Marc

 Despite our climate, many Australians don’t get enough casual exposure to the sun to produce adequate amounts of Vitamin D. This is particularly true for elderly people, people who avoid the sun due to skin conditions and people with dark skin.
-Once produced in the skin, Vitamin D needs to be activated by the kidneys and liver to form the active form called calcitriol so people with diseases of these organs are at risk of Vitamin D deficiency.
-If sun exposure is not possible, a vitamin D supplement of at least 400 IU (10 μg) per day is recommended.
+Once produced in the skin, Vitamin D needs to be activated by the kidneys and liver to form the active form called calcitriol, so people with diseases of these organs are at risk of Vitamin D deficiency.
+If adequate sun exposure is not possible, a vitamin D supplement of at least 400 IU (10 μg) per day is recommended.